wfortin136/rt_cc/README.md

 and you should see at least one docker container running the ecs-agent.

 ### Update db endpoint
-I did not generate route 53 records and create anytime of dns.
+I did not generate route 53 records or create dns.
 So we will need to update the app to point to the new rds instance.
 In the env.rb file, update the PROD_DATABASE_URL to use the endpoint as defined in rds console for the new rds instance.
 Rebuild the docker image:
 ```
-docker build / -t wfortin136/rt_cc:latest
+docker build . -t wfortin136/rt_cc:latest
 docker push wfortin136/rt_cc:latest
 ```
 I have made rt_cc a private repo under my dockerhub account.
 Feel free to replace wfortin with your own dockerhub account.
 If you change, there are two places you must update.